Trying to train or compete with a hangover can affect your performance.

 - vitamins B1 and B12 - for oxygen transport

 Alcohol can affect the production of adenosine triphosphate (ATP).
-This is your muscles' energy source.
+This is the energy source for your muscles.

 Reduced aerobic performance